sunweiconfidence/api-automation-test/README.md

 # api-automation-test
-an api automation test by nodejs code for deployment person to vevify the api has the result returned
+an web api automation test by nodejs code for deployment person to vevify the api has the result returned